 Consider the question, “How can I be sure that the piece of equipment I want to buy will pay for itself and generate a good profit in the long run?”
 A possible answer could involve addressing current and potential customers directly.
 Ask them if they would purchase what the equipment produces, how likely they are to order it repeatedly, and how much they would be willing to pay.
 Seek insights from colleagues in non-competitive areas who have similar equipment and understand how it has worked for them.
 Additionally, look into why others might be selling the equipment, as that can also offer valuable insights.

 Now, let’s explore a few more questions that business owners can ask themselves when tackling cash flow issues.

-Question: How can I get my income up?
+Question: How can I increase my income?

-Question: How can I cut expenses?
+Question: How can I reduce expenses?

 Question: How can I pay off my debt?

 Example answers: Use a debit card instead of a credit card.
 Stop relying on the credit card and focus on aggressively paying off the debt.
 Avoid taking out loans to pay off old debt, as it just creates new bills.
 Instead, cut expenses and increase income to have more cash available for debt repayment.

 You see, asking better questions ignites the brain’s creative problem-solving capabilities, shifting the focus from generating excuses to finding practical solutions.
 Delete the “Why can’t I…” questions from your mindset, and you’ll discover a wealth of workable strategies for solving cash flow problems.